MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/declare-statement.md

 # Declare Statement

-Used at [module level](../../Glossary/vbe-glossary.md#module-level) to declare references to external[procedures](../../Glossary/vbe-glossary.md#procedure) in a[dynamic-link library](../../Glossary/vbe-glossary.md#dynamic-link-library-dll) (DLL).
+Used at [module level](../../Glossary/vbe-glossary.md#module-level) to declare references to external[procedures](../../Glossary/vbe-glossary.md#procedure) in a [dynamic-link library](../../Glossary/vbe-glossary.md#dynamic-link-library-dll) (DLL).

  **Note**  Declare statements with the [PtrSafe](ptrsafe-keyword.md) keyword is the recommended syntax.
-Declare statements that include **PtrSafe** work correctly in the VBA7 development environment on both 32-bit and 64-bit platforms only after all data types in the **Declare** statement (parameters and return values) that need to store 64-bit quantities are updated to use[LongLong](longlong-data-type.md) for 64-bit integrals or[LongPtr](longptr-data-type.md) for pointers and handles.
+Declare statements that include **PtrSafe** work correctly in the VBA7 development environment on both 32-bit and 64-bit platforms only after all data types in the **Declare** statement (parameters and return values) that need to store 64-bit quantities are updated to use[LongLong](longlong-data-type.md) for 64-bit integrals or [LongPtr](longptr-data-type.md) for pointers and handles.
 To ensure backwards compatibility with VBA version 6 and earlier use the following construct:

 ```vb